Automate Build Pipelines

 - Ensure stakeholders understand the value of automation

-- Automate your manual practice
+- Automate your repetitive manual work

 - Ensure you’ve done a good job of dealing with exceptions or handling potential problems that may arise.